vandy-astro-hacks/test-repository/README.md

 * make sure your local version is up-to-date
 * edit any file using an editor of your choice
 * `git status` to see what files you have changed since last pulling
-* `git commit -a` will commit all your changes locally (won't send anything to the server)
+* `git commit -a` will commit all your changes locally and will ask for you to provide a message describing your changes.
+Note that this won't send anything to the server yet.
-* there are more advanced options if you don't want to commit all of your local changes
+* Note that there are more advanced options if you don't want to commit all of your local changes
+* `git merge` will send your commit to the repository so that others can get your changes via `git pull`

 ### other commands
 * helpful cheat sheet: http://www.git-tower.com/blog/git-cheat-sheet/